Instructions for Solving Mathematical Problems

 This game is pretentious, and it knows it is pretentious.
 It mirrors its creator.
 In a way, it is autobiographical.
 I actually noticed something really cool in terms of theory for this game after making it, which I will probably share for July Theory Month or something.
 Of course, I am basically living math for the next month, which is fantastic for me, but it also means I won't have much time to devote to games.
 I'll try and sneak in some time, but in the meantime do your own theory on this game.
 Heck, use that theory and do some praxis (i.e. make games), and tell me about it.
 I'd be delighted.

 If you insist on paying for this game, first of all, don't.
-Then decide what amount of money would be appropriate to pay, then donate that money to Lambda Legal or someone instead.
+Then decide what amount of money would be appropriate to pay, then donate that money to literally anybody else instead.
+Thank you.

 Click download now to get access to the following files: